rayngnpc/lms-scraper-cookies/README.md

 9.  **Output & Reports:** Detailed the expected report content and structure, including fields like `Localized_Content_Path` and `Academic_Reference`.
 10. **Key Libraries to Use:** Added a section suggesting specific libraries for document parsing, API clients, and academic referencing, as these are crucial for the new features.

-This revised README should provide a very clear and comprehensive overview of your project, its specific goals for Mercy University, and how to set it up and use it.
+This revised README should provide a very clear and comprehensive overview of your project, its specific goals for  University, and how to set it up and use it.
 Remember to continuously update it as your project evolves!